garden20/gardener/README.md

 Add a package.json file. npm publish.

+(When publishing try to use the couchdb-worker tag so it is easy for others to find and resuse).

 So like, what could I do with it?
 -------------------------------

+Use some existing workers on npm: [tagged couchdb-worker on npm](https://npmjs.org/browse/keyword/couchdb-worker)

-Here are just some ideas you could distribute directly with your couchapp, you can extrapolate:
+Here are just some ideas, you can extrapolate:

  - use existing workers from [hoodie](https://github.com/hoodiehq) or [null2/jo](https://github.com/null2/couchdb-worker)
  - [Make a queue service](https://github.com/iriscouch/cqs)